kyma-project/kyma/docs/kyma/docs/040-installation-custom-resource.md

   url: "https://sample.url.com/kyma_release.tar.gz"
 ```

-This table analyses the elements of the sample CR and the information it contains:
+This table lists all the possible parameters of a given resource together with their descriptions:

 | Field   |      Mandatory?      |  Description |
 |:----------:|:-------------:|:------|